eliaspk/Reddit-Gallery-Webapp/README.md

 A webapp currently in development that aims to scrape reddit for popular images and display them in a UI friendly web gallery.
 Users will be able to favorite images and store them in different collections specified by the user.

 ## Features
-User authentication backend has been completed as well as some API endpoints.
+User authentication backend and basic frontend has been completed as well as some API endpoints.
 Current frontend is still in development and set to be improved.

 ## Tech Stack
 - Django